Jaundice in newborns

 Jaundice is a condition where a newborn baby’s skin turns yellow because a high amount of bilirubin is produced or because the liver can’t get rid of it quickly enough.
-Bilirubin is a brownish-yellow substance that is produced after red blood cells have been broken down.
-The body gets rid of bilirubin through the stool (poo).
+Bilirubin is a brownish-yellow substance that is produced after red blood cells break down.
+The body gets rid of bilirubin through the stool (poo) and urine (pee).

 What are the symptoms of jaundice?